Reconsidering Velocity Addition/Subtraction in Special Relativity: Velocity addition/subtraction: the old story

 \begin{remark} In what follows we will restrict attention to the component of the identity only and simply write

 Note that often $\Lor$ (or just $L$) stands for the whole Lorentz group whereas the proper orthochronous subgroup is denoted by $\Lor_+^\uparrow$ (or $L_+^\uparrow$), where the subscript $+$ represents the ``proper'' and the superscript $\uparrow$ the ``orthochronous''.
-But since here we do consider time- or space-reversing maps we simplify the notation as indicated.
-We remark that everything we are going to say simply extends to all time-orientation preserving Lorentz transformations, i.e. to $\group{O}_{(+,-)}(V,\eta)\,\sqcup\,\group{O}_{(+,-)}(V,\eta)$ (or to $\Lor_+^\uparrow\sqcup\Lor_-^\uparrow$).
+But since here we do not consider time- or space-reversing maps we simplify the notation as indicated.
+We remark that everything we are going to say simply extends to \emph{all} time-orientation preserving Lorentz transformations, i.e. to $\group{O}_{(+,+)}(V,\eta)\,\sqcup\,\group{O}_{(+,-)}(V,\eta)$ (or to $\Lor_+^\uparrow\sqcup\Lor_-^\uparrow$).
 In order to also include time-orientation reversing transformations we would have to generalise our later Definition\,\ref{def:StateOfMotion-1} of the set of states of motion to also include the other connected component (called $V_1^-$) of the hyperboloid of unit timelike vectors.
-We avoid these complications since they are irrelevant for what is to follow. \end{remark}
+We avoid these complications since we will not need this generalisation in the sequel. \end{remark}